carrickcheah/real-time-prediction/README.md

 ## Overview

 ![Portfolios3](./image/portfolios3.jpg)
 Hi, I’m Carrick.
-I’m excited to share how we can build a real-time machine learning system for Bitcoin price prediction.  ---
+I’m excited to share how we can build a real-time machine learning system for Bitcoin price prediction.
+&nbsp;

 ## System Design